Skip to content

 DENüchterninsulin

-Fasting insulin measures circulating insulin after an overnight fast and reflects β-cell output, hepatic insulin clearance, and peripheral insulin sensitivity together.
-Elevated fasting insulin is one of the earliest signs of insulin resistance and often appears before fasting glucose or HbA1c rise, consistent with the natural history seen in cohorts such as Whitehall II and IRAS.
-Hyperinsulinemia is associated with metabolic syndrome, type 2 diabetes, and a higher risk of cardiovascular disease and all-cause mortality.
-Lower fasting insulin generally indicates better insulin sensitivity and metabolic flexibility.
+Fasting insulin measures the insulin in your blood after an overnight fast.
+It reflects three things at once.
+First, your β-cells' output.
+Second, how much insulin your liver clears.
+Third, how sensitive your tissues are to it.
+A high fasting insulin is one of the earliest signs of insulin resistance.
+It often shows up before fasting glucose or HbA1c rise.
+That matches the natural history seen in cohorts like Whitehall II and IRAS.
+Chronically high insulin (hyperinsulinemia) goes with metabolic syndrome, type 2 diabetes, and higher risk of heart disease and death.
+A lower fasting insulin generally signals better insulin sensitivity and metabolic flexibility.

 Sources